clarusway-aws-devops/ckad/configuration/resource-requirements-limits-and-quotas/step3/step1.md

-Create a deployment with the `httpd:alpine` image named `mydeploy` at the `webserver` namespace.
-Attach `web=apache` label.
+- There is a `dev` namespace.
+- Create a ResourceQuota object named `dev-quota`.
+Define following request and limit quota for `dev` namespace.
+    - requests.cpu: "1"

-- Name: mydeploy
+    - requests.memory: 1Gi
-- Image: httpd:alpine
+    - limits.cpu: "2"
-- label: web=apache
+    - limits.memory: 2Gi